-- 1) Adjustments for capital purposes this column adds in depreciation and impairment and revaluation gains and losses in the services line, and for: - Other operating expenditure adjusts for capital disposals with a transfer of income on disposal of assets and the amounts written off for those assets. - Financing and investment income and expenditure the statutory charges for capital financing ie Minimum Revenue Provision and other revenue contributions are deducted from other income and expenditure as these are not chargeable under generally accepted accounting practices. - Taxation and non-specific grant income and expenditure capital grants are adjusted for income not chargeable under generally accepted accounting practices.
+- 1) Adjustments for capital purposes this column adds in depreciation and impairment and revaluation gains and losses in the services line, and for: - Other operating expenditure adjusts for capital disposals with a transfer of income on disposal of assets and the amounts written off for those assets. - Financing and investment income and expenditure the statutory charges for capital financing i.e. Minimum Revenue Provision and other revenue contributions are deducted from other income and expenditure as these are not chargeable under generally accepted accounting practices. - Taxation and non-specific grant income and expenditure capital grants are adjusted for income not chargeable under generally accepted accounting practices.
 Revenue grants are adjusted from those receivable in the year to those receivable without conditions or for which conditions were satisfied throughout the year.
 The Taxation and Non Specific Grant Income and Expenditure line is credited with capital grants receivable in the year without conditions or for which conditions were satisfied in the year.

-Net Change for the Pensions Adjustments
+Net Change for the Employee Benefits Adjustments (IAS 19)

-- 2) Net change for the removal of pension contributions and the addition of IAS 19 'Employee Benefits' pension related expenditure and income: - For services this represents the removal of the employer pension contributions made by the authority as allowed by statute and the replacement with current service costs and past service costs. - For Financing and investment income and expenditure the net interest on the defined benefit liability is charged to the CIES.
+- 2) Net change for the removal of pension contributions and the addition of IAS 19 'Employee Benefits' pension related expenditure and income: - For services this represents the removal of the actual employer pension contributions made by the Council and the replacement with current service costs and past service costs, as estimated by the pension fund actuary.
+Also for services there is the Short Term Accumulating Compensating Absences (STACA) is an accounting adjustment required for employees' time off with pay so that the cost in the statement of accounts matches when the employee has earned the right to time off.
+The expense is recorded in the accounts and a liability created to illustrate how much we owe the employee as at 31 March 2018 for holiday entitlement not yet taken. - For Financing and investment income and expenditure the net interest on the defined benefit liability is charged to the CIES.